-To clean up spillovers, use soap and water, an abrasive cleaner or soap-filled steel wool pad.
+Hot fruit fillings or other foods that are highly acidic (such as milk, tomatoes or sauerkraut, and sauces with vinegar or lemon juice) may cause pitting and damage to the porcelain enamel surface and should be wiped up immediately.
+To clean up spillovers, use soap and water, an abrasive cleaner or scouring pad.
 Rinse well to remove any soap before self-cleaning.